wp-plugins/facebook-page-publish/readme.txt

 * First internal alpha release.

 = 0.2.0 =
-* Security: Only authors can publish to facebook.
+* Security: Only authors can publish to Facebook.
 * Bugfix: Only posts can be published (no pages etc.).
 * Bugfix: Character encoding for categories and title fixed.
 * Bugfix: Facebook link description length is 420 chars max.